-When buying a property, the standard deposit expected on exchange of contracts is 10 per cent of the purchase price.
+When buying a property, the standard deposit expected on an exchange of contracts is 10 per cent of the purchase price.
 Of course, the nature of a deposit is to show a buyer’s good intentions and allow a seller to rely on the same, as leverage, to ensure their buyer fulfils their obligations under the contract.
-The deposit therefore acts as adequate security to ensure a buyer will complete.
-Reduced deposits can be agreed, either to assist cash flow for a buyer or as a tactical tool for a buyer who may not be confident in their ability to fulfil the contract.
+The deposit, therefore, acts as adequate security to ensure a buyer will complete it.
+Reduced deposits can be agreed upon, either to assist cash flow for a buyer or as a tactical tool for a buyer who may not be confident in their ability to fulfil the contract.

 Agent for the buyer is very rarely agreed because, in this case, a deposit remains accessible to the buyer right up until completion.
 Such an agreement is only likely to be put in place if a seller has no legal representation and the buyer requires reassurance that their deposit will remain intact between exchange and completion.

 Stakeholder capacity is the most common, and the safest.
 The seller’s solicitor acts as a middle-man, holding the deposit monies in a secure client account that is accessible if the buyer defaults.
 Buyers benefit from the reassurance their deposit is safe and unspent, although the negative for sellers is they do not have access to the money, which may be a problem if the seller has an onward purchase.
 However, the contract can make provision for the seller to use the stakeholder deposit on their related purchase, so long as their purchase deposit is also held on a similar basis.

 For general enquiries or to discuss more specific needs in personal or commercial law please get in touch with a friendly member of our team today.

 52 North Street,